fredlb/KeyboardFriend/README.md

 This is a simple little application for macOS that can show you an overlay of a layer on your keyboard.

-You give it your QMK json layout, and it allows you to set a hotkey (F16-F20) for a layer.
+You give it your QMK json layout, and it allows you to set a hotkey for a layer.
-Holding down that hotkey will display an overlay (that does not steal focus) of the current layer.
+Tapping down that hotkey will display an overlay (that does not steal focus) of the current layer.
+Tap it again to hide!

-## Using with iTerm2
-Due to iTerm2 (or bash/zsh, I don't know) sends funny escape sequences on F16-F20, go into the settings of iTerm2 and map those keys to "Ignore" to prevent them from screwing up your session.

 <p align="center">
   <img src="settings.png">